Name Matthew Butts

 The person who had the greatest influence on the path I took in college was the chemistry professor with whom I did undergraduate research in college.
 He exposed me to real research for the first time and gave me great advice.
 The person who had the biggest influence overall in my career was my Ph.D. advisor.
 From him I learned how to do original research, and he provided an excellent environment in which to do it.

-Do you have any suggestions for how kids in elementary school can get practical experience in your field?
+Do you have any suggestions for how undergraduates can get practical experience in your field?

 Are there exciting things happening in your field that could involve students who will enter the field within the next 5-15 years?